kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 !!! attention
-    Because SSL Passthrough works on layer 4 of the OSI model (TCP) and not on the layer 7 (HTTP), using SSL Passthrough invalidates all the other annotations set on an Ingress object.
+    Because SSL Passthrough works on layer 4 of the OSI model (TCP) and not on the layer 7 (HTTP), using SSL Passthrough invalidates all the other annotations set on an Ingress object except the `backend-protocol`.
+    Indeed, if your backend is not in HTTP (e.g.: HTTPS), you have to specify it with the annotation [nginx.ingress.kubernetes.io/backend-protocol](#backend-protocol)

 ### Service Upstream